Drawbacks of Manual Testing, Ways of Software Testing, Manual Testing versus Automation Testing, and Advantages of Manual Testing.

 • Testers Execute Test Cases, if they find any deviations from expected then Report Defects.

 b.
 Test Automation / Automated Testing

 Testing Computer software using any Software tool like UFT or Selenium or RFT or SilkTest etc…

 • Testers generate Tests /Test Scripts using Test Tool’s IDE features and supported programming features.

-• Test Tool Executes Tests (Test Batches) without User/ Tester interaction and provide test results.
+• Test Tool Executes Tests (Test Batches) without User/ Tester interaction and provides test results.

-• Testers analyze Test Result and send Defect Reports if they find any deviations from requirements.
+• Testers analyze Test results and send Defect Reports if they find any deviations from requirements.

 Drawbacks of Manual Testing

-i) Manual Testing requires more time or more resources, some times both Time and Resources.
+1. Manual Testing requires more time or more resources, sometimes both Time and Resources.